theodora-panteliou/parallel-jacobi-SOR/README.md

 ![image](https://user-images.githubusercontent.com/60042402/159339800-ab4cbf9e-3a3e-4065-a9e1-32a2124a75ec.png)

-## Sequential
-Improved the execution time of the initial serial jacobi program.
-We made the functions inline and

 ## ParallelMPI
-We applied the foster methodology to divide the data By using the MPI 2-d cartesian topology we divided the matrix to smaller ones, that exchange informations with their neighbors in order to do the computations.
-In more detail, w
+By using the MPI 2-d cartesian topology the matrix is divided to smaller ones, that exchange informations with their neighbors in order to do the computations.

 ## HybridMPI (MPI+OpenMP)
+Every MPI process creates OpenMP threads and `#omp for` is used to distribute the iterations to the threads.
+Only the main thread runs MPI instructions.

 ## CUDA